 The Selected protection policy information contains the IEs allowed to be modified by an IPX on the side of the responding SEPP.
 If the responding SEPP connects to several IPXs, an isModifiable IE may be included to indicate an IE is allowed to be modified by all IPX(s) or an map type of isModifiableByIpx IE may be included to indicate an IE is allowed to be modified by an IPX identified by the key of ipxProviderId IE if this IE is allowed to be modified by some of (but not all) the IPX(s), as specified in clause 13.2.3.4 of 3GPP TS 33.501 [6].

 The initiating SEPP shall store the modification policy which are sent from responding SEPP in selected protection policy information and the responding SEPP shall store the modification policy which are sent from the initiating SEPP in the protection policy information.
-The SEPP receving the subsequent message transfers over N32-f shall check whether the modifications performed by the IPXs were permitted by the respective modification policy.
+The SEPP receiving the subsequent message transfers over N32-f shall check whether the modifications performed by the IPXs were permitted by the respective modification policy.

 The SEPPs shall store the encryption policy in selected protection policy information and shall apply this policy for subsequent message transfers over N32-f.
 The encryption policy in selected protection policy is applicable for both the directions of communication between the SEPPs.

+Alternatively, the responding SEPP shall return the selected security profiles to the initiating SEPP, if the responding SEPP supports the PSEPRO feature, and the initiating SEPP sent a candidate list of security profiles in the exchange parameter request message to the responding SEPP.

 If the receiving SEPP already has a previously negotiated protection policy information, the SEPP shall overwrite it with the new one.